matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 ![](img/peter-assessing.jpg)
 <span class="img-caption" markdown="1">
-Peter Oleksik assessing "Boomerang" by Nancy Holt and Richard Serra (1974).
+Peter Oleksik assessing _Boomerang_ by Nancy Holt and Richard Serra (1974).

 Assessing your digital video media is a crucial step on entering your collection.
 Not only will it help you to understand the technical characteristics and anomalies of the file(s), it will help you create a baseline against which future examinations can be compared, and generally gain a better understanding of each artwork and your collection as a whole.